sudo-g/ControlInputTest/README.md

 To setup this project in Eclipse, simply select File > Import > Existing Projects into Workspace then locate where you cloned this repository under the "Select Root Directory" input of the "Import Projects" dialogue.

-This project should share a workspace with PWidgets.
+This project should share a workspace with <a href="https://github.com/sudo-g/PWidgets">PWidgets</a>.

 This project references two other projects:
 * appcompat_v7